 You build on your knowledge

 If you want to improve your work, you have to develop and constantly work on yourself.
-As such, it might be a good idea to find out what it takes to become a manager and what this position requires from you.
+As such, it might be a good idea to find out what it takes to become a good manager and what this position requires from you.
 Forget about the raise that may or may not come with the promotion, and focus on the abilities and the knowledge you need to equip yourself with to succeed.
 Also, make it your ultimate goal to learn more about the industry you are in.
 This should help you make more effective and realistic decisions concerning the work that you are responsible for.

 After you have done this and have clearly shown some progress, you may want to talk with your boss.
 Let him know that you are after the promotion he promised you when you started your job, but make sure that you do it in a discrete way.
 For better results you will need to: